awsdocs/aws-kms-developer-guide/doc_source/programming-key-policies.md

 ## Listing key policy names<a name="list-policies"></a>

-To get the names of key policies for a customer master key, use the [ListKeyPolicies](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeyPolicies.html) operation\.
+To get the names of key policies for a AWS KMS key, use the [ListKeyPolicies](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeyPolicies.html) operation\.
 The only key policy name it returns is **default**\.

 In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.